lsaravia/Neutral/ModelDescription.md

 ## Biomass calculation

-I assume that the metacomunity follows a power law for density-size relationship N = aM^b [1].
-I calculate the parameters *a* and *b* fixing the max and minimun biomass/bioVolume and assigning them to the most rare species and the most abundant one.
-Thus the value obtained represents te average biomass and to calculate the biomass value of each individual I use it as the median value of a lognormal distribution [2].
+I assume that the community follows Damuth power law for density-size relationship N = aM^b [1] with b=-3/4.
+Each time step I calculate the average biomass using the actual densities with the inverse function M=(N/a)^(-4/3).
+The second assumption is that species-size distribution follows a universal function, thus I calculated the biomass for each individual using a lognormal distribution with the previously calculated average [2].

 ## Command Line arguments